Would The U.S. Health System Be Ready For A Surge in Coronavirus Cases?

 But other experts are skeptical about the U.S. capacity to handle a severe epidemic with a sudden surge of thousands of infections.

-"No one is ready for a worst case-scenario for a really bad, lethal fast moving pandemic," says bioterrorism and biosafety expert, Dr. Tara O'Toole, former undersecretary for science and technology at the U.S. Department of Homeland Security and now at In-Q-Tel, a nonprofit strategic investment firm that supports U.S. national security.
+"No one is ready for a worst case-scenario for a really bad, lethal, fast-moving pandemic," says bioterrorism and biosafety expert Dr. Tara O'Toole, former undersecretary for science and technology at the Department of Homeland Security and now at In-Q-Tel, a nonprofit strategic investment firm that supports U.S. national security.

 For instance, O'Toole thinks that hospitals would have a very hard time handling a lot of critically ill patients who need to be in isolation.
 "That's why we want to make sure that the people we're putting in hospitals and keeping isolated are really the ones who need that kind of care," she says.